zhtyolivia/ucla-be223a-assignments/assignment1/README.md

 ## Modeling
 See `modeling.ipynb` for all models used in this assignment to predict survival, including logistic regression models, support vector machine models, cox proportional hazards models, and a multi-layer percepton model.

+For each model, the data were first split into a development and a test set.
+Then, cross-validation was performed on the development set to determine the optimal hyperparameters.
+After these hyperparameters were chosen, the model was then trained on the entire developement set.
+Finally, the same model was applied to the held-out test set, and test set performance was printed.

 ## Analysis
 In this assignment, the cox model with ridge regularization was further explored.
 See `cox_ridge_analysis.ipynb` for this analysis.